teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 > > <solution-title></solution-title>
 > >
 > > 1.
 The most prominent word in the word cloud created from the cheap repository is "yamba", while the one from the universal text is "death".
 > > 2.
-The word cloud from the cheap repository has four different words that appear most prominent and are much bigger - and therefore more frequent in the text.
+The word cloud from the cheap repository has four words that appear most prominent and are much bigger - and therefore more frequent in the text.
 They are "yamba", "now", "death" and "ye".
 The most prominent words in the universal text are "death", "yamba" and "africs".
 They appear a bit smaller than the words from the cheap repository, suggesting a lower frequency.
 > >
 > > ![Word Cloud of Cheap Repository Version](../../images/wc_cheap.png "Word Cloud of Cheap Repository Version")
 > > ![Word Cloud of Universal Text Version](../../images/wc_universal.png "Word Cloud of Universal Text Version")